 Bread Loaf Conferences for Translators and Environmental Writers Offer Lectures and Readings

-MIDDLEBURY, Vt. – The Middlebury Bread Loaf Translators’ Conference and Bread Loaf Environmental Writers’ Conference will each offer free lectures and readings to the public when they are in session May 31–June 6.
+MIDDLEBURY, Vt. – The Middlebury Bread Loaf Translators’ Conference and Bread Loaf Orion Environmental Writers’ Conference will each offer free lectures and readings to the public when they are in session June 3-9.
 Both conferences are modeled on the Middlebury Bread Loaf Writers’ Conference, the oldest writers’ conference in the country.

-The intensive weeklong sessions incorporate the Middlebury Bread Loaf Writers’ Conference model of small, focused workshops coupled with readings, discussions, lectures, and specialized classes focusing on the craft of writing at the Environmental Conference, or, in the case of the Translators’ Conference, on the art of literary translation.
-Each morning in the Barn and Little Theater on the Bread Loaf campus, there are lectures given by faculty from the Translators’ and Environmental Writers’ Conferences respectively.
-Each evening there are readings offered by both conferences in the Little Theater.
+The intensive week-long sessions incorporate the Middlebury Bread Loaf Writers’ Conference model of small, focused workshops coupled with readings, discussions, lectures, and specialized classes focusing on the craft of writing at the Environmental Conference, or, in the case of the Translators’ Conference, on the art of literary translation.
+Each morning there are lectures in the Barn and Little Theatre on the Bread Loaf campus given by faculty from the Translators’ and Environmental Conference’s respectively.
+Each evening there are readings offered by both conferences in the Little Theatre.

-The complete schedules of the Bread Loaf Translators’ Conference and Bread Loaf Environmental Writers’ Conference lectures and readings are available here.
+The complete schedule of the Bread Loaf Translators’ Conference and Bread Loaf Orion Environmental Writers’ Conference lectures and readings are available online.

 Events are subject to change.
 To confirm dates and times, contact the Bread Loaf Writers’ Conferences at 802-443-5286, firstname.lastname@example.org, or email@example.com.

-More information about the Middlebury Bread Loaf Writers’ Conferences is also available here.
+More information about the Middlebury Bread Loaf Writers’ Conferences is also available online.